wxsd-sales/custom-dial-macro/README.md

 # Custom Dial Macro

-Welcome to our WXSD DEMO Repo!

-This Webex Device macro creates a custom dial button on your device which lets a user enter a text or number input.
-The macro will then match the input input text/number using regular expressions and modify it before dialling.
+This Webex Device macro creates a custom dial button on your device, which lets a user enter a text or number input.
+The macro will then match the entered text/number using regular expressions and modify it before dialing.

 ![image](https://user-images.githubusercontent.com/21026209/235207422-f28d2b3c-f858-42dd-b14f-c25fa4237962.png)

 ## Overview

 The macro automatically downloads a custom image from a configured URL upon startup.
 It then saves a UI Extension button to the Webex Devices using the downloaded image as the icon.
-Next it subcribes to button clicks and text input events.
-When a user taps on the custom button, the macro opens a text input prompt and when the user entered their dial string information, the macro will match the dial string against an array of regular expressions.
-The expressions are able to append, prefix or leave the inputted dial string unmodified and once matched, the macro will place a call using the new dial string.
+Next, it subcribes to button clicks and text input events.
+When a user taps on the custom button, the macro opens a text input prompt and when the user enters their dial string information, the macro will match it against an array of regular expressions.
+The expressions are able to append the dial string, prefix the dial string or leave it unmodified.
+Once matched, the macro will place a call using the final dial string.

-Here is an example of the regular expressions and how they can modify the user inputted dial string.
+Here is an example of the regular expressions and how they can modify the user entered dial string.
 ```js
 const patterns = [
   { regex: '^([0-9]{8})$', action: 'append', number: '@webex.com' }, // Matches 8 digits -> <dialled> + '@webex.com'